51³Ô¹Ïapp

 Externally funded research grants information

-KTP (joint inter-faculty) East Midlands Chamber of Commerce and De 51³Ô¹Ïapp University, to create a new Business Research & Intelligence Unit for the East Midlands region.
-Granted Oct 2020, Recruiting associate to start April 2021 for 24 months.
+KTP (joint inter-faculty) East Midlands Chamber of Commerce and De 51³Ô¹Ïapp University, to create a Business Research & Intelligence Unit for the East Midlands region.
+Granted Oct 2020, April 2021 for March 2023.
+Highly praised and awarded KTP.

 Royal Academy of Engineering – Newton Fund, International collaboration grant (IAPP) for an “Intelligent system to improve the sustainability of oil palm crops through the construction of forecasting maps integrating adaptive vegetation indices from multispectral aerial views”, Mar 2018 – Mar 2020.